 I loved his recent Finders Keepers in the same way I love a Cormac McCarthy novel: it’s dark, honest and macabre, yet comedic at times.

-Shot locally during the winter of 2020, it certainly captures the juxtaposition of Grey County’s beauty and isolation.
+Shot locally during the winter of 2020, it certainly captures the juxtaposition of Grey Bruce’s beauty and isolation.
 “Trying to show a post-apocalyptic world, you want it to be as desolate as possible,” Bethune says.
-And parts of Grey sure can feel desolate in the winter.
+And parts of Grey Bruce sure can feel desolate in the winter.
 Every local knows that.

 The stark setting is matched by the dark plot.
 You think you know where the story’s heading in the first two acts, but there is a twist at the end that will catch you off guard and keep you thinking about this film for a long time to come.